SmokeySam/My_Portfolio/README.md

 # My Portfolio

 This is my portfolio page I built.
-Here I can display the porjects I build at my time at The Code Institute along with other projects I have added.
+Here I can display the projects I build at my time at The Code Institute along with other projects I have added.

 # Technologies